Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 {{pronouns}} | {{title}}

-Recruiting Email Best Practices for 2026
+Recruiting email best practices for 2026

-Generic personalization tokens ({{firstName}}) are table stakes in 2026.
-Candidates respond to research-driven personalization:
+Generic merge tokens ({{firstName}}) are table stakes in 2026.
+Candidates respond to research-driven personalization that proves you looked before you wrote:

 - Recent accomplishments: “I saw your talk at {{conference}}” or “Your {{projectName}} contribution on GitHub”